 This interest has sparked conversations with many women in my life, some of who have become clients, and some who are just looking to chat or grab my opinion on a particular topic.
 This is often when the reality of mainstream media sinks in.
 I am dumbfounded when I learn that women are still doing an hour on the treadmill a day while consuming 1000 calories--and not getting the results they’re looking for.

 Purchasing supplements can be an overwhelming process, whether it’s protein powder, fish oil, or an every-day multi vitamin.
-There are so many brands available, all with varying claims and reviews.
+There are so many brands available, all with varying formulas, claims and reviews.
 It’s difficult to know what you should be purchasing and incorporating into your daily routine.

 Vega Sport Performance Protein (vanilla)